MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/enterprise-voice-solution/emergency-services.md

 This section describes how these stages work.

 If you plan to configure your infrastructure to automatically detect client location, first you need to decide which network elements you will use to map callers to locations.
-For details about the possible options, see [Define the network elements used to determine location in Skype for Business Server 2015](network-location.md).
+For details about the possible options, see [Define the network elements used to determine location in Skype for Business Server](network-location.md).

 ## Acquiring a location